Merrit/krunner-dart/README.md

 }
 ```

-Refer to the `example` directory for more.
+Refer to the `example` directory for a complete example, including instructions
+for debugging and installing plugins.

+For a real-world example of a plugin made with this API see [VSCode Runner](https://github.com/Merrit/vscode-runner).

 ## Additional Information